 Three of the most characteristic locations in southern Tuscany are grouped together in this full-day guided tour with a one of a kind landscape.

-Pienza has been designated by UNESCO as one of the World Heritage Sites, and in 2004 the entire valley, the Val d’Orcia, was included on the list of UNESCO’s World Cultural Landscapes.
+has been designated by UNESCO as one of the World Heritage Sites, and in 2004 the entire valley, the Val d’Orcia, was included on the list of UNESCO’s World Cultural Landscapes.
+Pope Pio II Piccolomini had the entire village of Corsignano rebuilt as an ideal Renaissance town and renamed it Pienza, which means "city of Pius".
 Picturesque cobbled-stone vias make this a special stop on the tour.